trilitech/tezos-developer-docs/src/pages/docs/defi/ctez/ctez.md

 To return the collateralized XTZ, buy the respective amount of ctez and redeem it in your farm interface.

 {% callout type="note" %}
-This guide is from Tezos Ukraine and can be found [here](https://tezos.org.ua/en/blog/guide-to-ctez).
+This guide was created by Tezos Ukraine and can be found [here](https://tezos.org.ua/en/blog/guide-to-ctez).
 {% /callout %}